lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 While the results vary somewhat depending on our choice of threshold, they are on the whole remarkably consistent.
 The Reock measure and Polsby-Popper metrics perform poorly no matter what threshold one sets.
-The Convex Hull metric is the best of the dispersion-based metrics.
+The Convex Hull metric is the best of the dispersion-based measures.
 It consistently has a negative coefficient, although the negative coefficients are very small---particularly when the threshold is low.
 Finally, the human compactness metric performs well on all subsamples.
-The coefficient on human compactness is larger than all the other metrics on all the thresholds---a strong indication that it is the metric that best minimises spatial diversity.
+The coefficient on human compactness is larger than all the other metrics on all the thresholds---a strong indication that it is the metric that best ensures district homogeneity.

 ### The most humanly-compact plans are significantly more homogeneous than the most geometrically-compact plans

-The OLS regressions we run give the relationship between compactness and spatial diversity.
-But perhaps one is not concerned about the marginal effect of compactness on diversity.
-One might ask a more basic question: if we mandate that plans are "reasonably compact"---whatever that means---and force legislators to propose only plans that cross a threshold of reasonable compactness, will that adversely affect spatial diversity?
+The OLS regressions I have run give the relationship between compactness and spatial diversity.
+But perhaps we are not concerned about the marginal effect of compactness on diversity.
+One might ask a more basic question: if we mandate that plans are "reasonably compact"---whatever that means---and force legislators to propose only plans that cross a *threshold* of reasonable compactness, will that adversely affect spatial diversity?

 If there is indeed a fundamental trade-off between compactness and spatial